 This article helps our Volunteer Squad keep the database clean and consistent!
-It pertains to members who have Price Squad Member access and above.
+It pertains to members who have Contributor access and above.
 If you're interested in getting involved, read more about joining the Squad here.
 We'd love to have you aboard!

 And here are some more instructions

-Fakes! - I think we all know that fakes have become an issue in the collecting community and it’s important those aren’t added to the data.
+- Fakes.
+We all know that fakes have become an issue in the collecting community and it’s important those aren’t added to the data.
 If the sale price of an item is far off from the estimated value in our system, something could be fishy.
 Check out the original marketplace listing and see if you can spot anything unusual.
 If it seems suspicious we would prefer if you delete it.

-Details such as stickers, packaging variations or the back of a pin! - since we’re looking to provide the highest level of detail for every collectible, we have variants for each item representing the different possible stickers placed on the packaging.
+- Details such as stickers or packaging.
+Since we’re looking to provide the highest level of detail for every collectible, we have variants for each item representing the different possible stickers placed on the packaging.
 Make sure that you’re watching for this and assigning exact matches while you’re going through listings.
 If you don’t know, you can ask or put that listing back into the pool.

 So now we know the basics, how do we get started?